These Portraits by African Photographers Reveal the Power In Self-Presentation

 At its essence, "Your Mirror" explores some of the pressing questions at the heart of photography, which have even larger implications as they relate to the representation of Africans.
 "Looking at the power dynamic between the photographer and the subject," says Barnett. "[We wanted to understand] what do we as contemporary viewers take from the relationship?
 What do we put onto it?
 That's the concept of the whole show."

-The exhibit was sourced from the ICP's collection of over 200,000 images and includes images grouped into nine categories: family, labor, war, social change, self presentation, identification, celebrity, self-portraiture, and appropriation.
-Many of the works of African artists fall under the "self-presentation" section, which, to me, makes perfect sense in the context of the Black experience & our ongoing quest for authentic representation.
+The exhibit was sourced from the ICP's collection of over 200,000 images and includes photographs grouped into nine categories: family, labor, war, social change, self presentation, identification, celebrity, self-portraiture, and appropriation.
+Many of the works of African artists fall under the "self-presentation" section, which, to me, makes perfect sense in the context of the Black experience and our ongoing quest for authentic representation.

 Zanele Muholi, Anele, 'Anza' Khaba, KwaThema Community Hall, Springs, Johannesburg, 2011.
 International Center of Photography, Purchase, with funds provided by the ICP Acquisitions Committee, 2016 (2016.14.2) © Zanele Muholi.
 Courtesy of the artist, Yancey Richardson, New York, and Stevenson CT/JHB